LLNL/RAJA/docs/sphinx/user_guide/tutorial/add_vectors.rst

    :end-before: _rajacuda_vector_add_end
    :language: C++

+Since the lambda defining the loop body will be passed to a device kernel, it must be decorated with the ``__device__`` attribute.
+This can be done directly or by using the ``RAJA_DEVICE`` macro.

 Note that the CUDA execution policy type requires a template argument ``CUDA_BLOCK_SIZE``, which specifies the number of threads to run in each CUDA thread block launched to run the kernel.

-For additional performance tuning options, the ``RAJA::cuda_exec_explicit`` policy is also provided, which allows a user to specify the number of thread blocks allocated per streaming multiprocessor (SM).
-Note that the third boolean argument expressing asynchronous execution can be omitted, and is ``false`` by default (a similar defaulted argument is also supported for other RAJA CUDA policies):
+For additional performance tuning options, the ``RAJA::cuda_exec_explicit`` policy is also provided, which allows a user to specify the minimum number of thread blocks to launch at a time on each streaming multiprocessor (SM):

 .. literalinclude:: ../../../../exercises/vector-addition_solution.cpp
    :start-after: _rajacuda_explicit_vector_add_start
    :end-before: _rajacuda_explicit_vector_add_end
    :language: C++

-Since the lambda defining the loop body will be passed to a device kernel, it must be decorated with the ``__device__`` attribute.
-This can be done directly or by using the ``RAJA_DEVICE`` macro.
+Note that the third boolean template argument is used to express whether the kernel launch is synchronous or asynchronous.
+This is optional and is 'false' by default.
+A similar defaulted optional argument is supported for other RAJA GPU (e.g., CUDA or HIP) policies.

-Similarly, to run the kernel on a GPU using the RAJA HIP back-end, we use the ``RAJA::hip_exec`` policy:
+Lastly, to run the kernel on a GPU using the RAJA HIP back-end, we use the ``RAJA::hip_exec`` policy:

 .. literalinclude:: ../../../../exercises/vector-addition_solution.cpp